fubark/cyber/docs/docs.md

 ## Structured memory.
 *Structured memory is very much incomplete.
 It will be centered around single value ownership but the semantics are subject to change.*
-Cyber uses single value ownership and variable scopes to determine the lifetime of values and references.
+Cyber uses single value ownership and variable scopes to determine the lifetime of values and borrows.
 When lifetimes are known at compile-time, the memory occupied by values do not need to be manually managed which prevents memory bugs such as:
 * Use after free.
 * Use after invalidation.